Car Insurance: The Definitive Guide

 5. Should I make a car insurance claim or pay for the repairs myself?

 This depends on the scale of damage and whether or not you want to pay for the repairs yourself.
 It's perfectly normal to think twice about making a claim if you think your premium will increase next time you renew.
-Before you make a decision, contact your insurer - most insurers are able to tell you how much your premium will increase by or give you an average amount.
-Minor issues like chipped windscreens or an uninsured driver backing in to you won't spike your premium like causing a serious collision would.
+Before you make a decision, contact your insurer - most insurers are able to tell you how much your premium would increase or give you an average amount.
+Minor issues like chipped windscreens or an uninsured driver backing into you won't spike your premium like causing a serious collision would.

 Whatever you decide, be vigilant around renewal time - if your insurer quotes a higher price, consider switching insurers and/or asking your current provider for a better price.